freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 Create the Ubuntu installation media
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The `Ubuntu website <https://ubuntu.com/>`__ has detailed instructions on how to
-to create a bootable Ubuntu Server USB drive.
+to create a bootable Ubuntu Server USB flash drive.

 Follow the instructions at the link below for your operating system, then return
 to this page: